 “We want to encourage everyone to register for UCOPAlert so that we can notify you quickly about emergencies and make sure you have the information you need to stay safe,” said Robert Charbonneau, program manager in Risk Services Emergency Management.
-“Remember that emergencies can happen any time, so being prepared is important.”
+“Remember that emergencies can happen at any time.
+Being prepared is important.”

-- Log in to the UCOPAlert portal at http://ucopalert.ucop.edu by entering the same ID and password that you use on other UCOP systems such as email.
+- Log in to the UCOPAlert portal by entering the same ID and password that you use on other UCOP systems, such as email.

 - Follow the instructions on this page to register as many phone numbers and email addresses as you want.
 Designate which device you want to receive alerts first, then second, then third, etc.

 Is the information I provide to UCOPAlert secure?

 Yes.
 Your personal contact information will be kept confidential.
 It is stored on secure government-grade data servers administered by MIR3, the firm that provides this service to UCOP.

 What information will the alerts include?

 A description of the emergency, instructions on what to do and, depending on the situation, a request to confirm that you received the alert and are safe.

 If I don’t sign up for UCOPAlert, will I still receive critical updates?